 What I’m saying here is that, even if a high ratio of leaves to water is used for steeping tea in large quantities, the amount of tea you are making is so great, that hours will pass until you are ready for the next pot.

 The truth is, once you steep leaves once and several hours pass, there is no good way to store them without diminishing the quality of the liquor they will produce.
-I’ve put really expensive leaves in the fridge overnight to try the next day, I’ve tried to dry them out and re-steep them the next day… but as James Norwood Pratt says… doing so, you’ll end up producing a tea that “tastes like the tea has become a ghost of itself.”
+I’ve put really expensive leaves in the fridge overnight to try the next day, I’ve tried to dry them out and re-steep them the next day… but as James Norwood Pratt says… doing so, you’ll end up producing a tea that “tastes like it has become a ghost of itself.”
 So if you think you are unable to use the tea leaves to their maximum potential in a single day, try this: throw them in some cold water and put the water in the fridge overnight, decant in the morning and you should have a pleasant iced tea.

 Nevertheless — here’s what I do at work for steeping: I bought a finum steeping basket (the only tea steeping device you’ll ever need in my opinion) that takes up almost all of the inside of my coffee mug.
 I put 3-5 grams of ball-style oolong (Dong Ding, Tiequanyin, LiShan, etc) in it, steep it for about 1-2 mins, put the leaves aside, drink it, then repeat it throughout the day, I am able to use the same leaves multiple times throughout the day, and when the day is done, I throw out the leaves.
 So I guess by the definitions in this post, my work habits are halfway in between Eastern and Western steeping methods.